thrasos/Facebook-Feed-News/README.md

 and replace:

-"YOUR_FAN_PAGE" with the name of the fan page you wan to retrieve posts from.
+"YOUR_FAN_PAGE" with the name of the fan page you wanτ to retrieve posts from.

 "YOUR_ACCESS_TOKEN" with the access token of your app your got earlier.